kubauth/kubauth-doc/docs/30-user-guide/160-password-grant.md

 Despite deprecation, there are legitimate scenarios where ROPC may be the most pragmatic solution:

-- Constrained CLI/headless sessions: When an interactive browser is impossible (air‑gapped shells, jump hosts).
+- Constrained CLI/headless sessions: When an interactive browser is unavailable (air-gapped shells, jump hosts)
 - Automated scripts and CI/CD pipelines (where service accounts aren't suitable)
 - Terminal-only environments on embedded systems
-- Legacy migrations: Lets you keep an existing UX while you transition server-side to OAuth/OIDC tokens.
+- Legacy migrations: Maintaining existing UX while transitioning server-side to OAuth/OIDC tokens

-For these reasons, ROPC/Password Grant is supported by Kubauth
+For these reasons, ROPC/Password Grant is supported by Kubauth.

-## Configuration.
+## Configuration

-While supported, ROPC is unactivated by default.
-To use it, you must activate it at two levels.
+While supported, ROPC is disabled by default.
+To use it, you must enable it at two levels.

-First, at global level, by setting a helm chart configuration value:
+First, at the global level, by setting a Helm chart configuration value:

 ???+ abstract "values.yaml"